34th Women’s Senior Stroke Play

 Withdraw Date: September 6, 2023 at 5:00 PM

-Eligibility: Entries are open to female amateur golfers who are 50 years of age or older by the first round with a certified WHS Handicap Index.
+Eligibility: Entries are open to female amateur golfers residing in the state of Texas age 50 years or older by the first round of tournament play, with have a certified WHS Handicap Index.
 Please reference TGA Women’s Competition Policies for further details, including policies and procedures, and terms of competition.

 Entry Procedure: In the event the championship becomes over-subscribed, entries will be accepted in order of handicap index based upon the September 6, 2023 World Handicap System Revision.